aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ##### ECR

 You can use a Docker image in ECR as the source of the pipeline.
-The pipeline will be triggered every time an image us pushed to ECR:
+The pipeline will be triggered every time an image is pushed to ECR:

 ```ts
 const repository = ecr.Repository(this, 'Repository');